 The illustrations are realistic and convey emotions well.
 Most parents love the message that your gender or skin color shouldn’t hold you back from your dreams.

-Fairy Tales: A Beautiful Collection of Favorite Fairy Tales is a good way to introduce your 4-year-old to some classic stories.
+Fairy Tales: A Beautiful Collection is a good way to introduce your 4-year-old to some classic stories.

 This collection includes eight favorites, including the Gingerbread Man, Cinderella, the Three Little Pigs, and Snow White.
 So it’s a nice mix of princess stories and other fairy tales written specifically for younger kids.